Malaysian man confirmed as S'pore's first local monkeypox case

 It added that risk to the general public remains low, given that transmission requires close physical or prolonged contact.

-It encouraged the public to exercise personal responsibility by monitoring their personal health and maintaining good hygiene, especially during travel.

-The public should also avoid close contact with other individuals known or suspected to be ill with monkeypox infection, it said.

-The first local case detected in Singapore follows an announcement by World Health Organisation chief Tedros Adhanom Ghebreyesus on Wednesday that it would reconvene its monkeypox experts to decide if the worsening outbreak now constitutes a global public health emergency.
+The first local case detected in Singapore follows an announcement by World Health Organisation chief Tedros Adhanom Ghebreyesus yesterday that it would reconvene its monkeypox experts to decide if the worsening outbreak now constitutes a global public health emergency.

 "Europe is the current epicentre of the outbreak, recording more than 80 per cent of monkeypox cases globally," he said.